iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 And because Bessel's equation is a topic on itself, it's in its file and [here](https://www.wikiwand.com/en/Bessel_function) is the Wiki!

-**Note**: This is also discussed in details in the chapter 10 of the textbook.
+**Note**: This is also discussed in details in the chapter 11 of the textbook.

 Summary:
 1. We need to solve the standard form of the Bessels equation.
 2. We are going to use Frobenius method
 3. There are multiple solution, we are going to make some assumption and solve for one of the solution.
 4. We solve it to get a recurrence relations for the series, and then we unroll the recursion.
+5. And then we discuss in detail on what the assumption mean and what the bessel's function of the second kind is.
 ---
 ### **Intro**